marticliment/ElevenClock/README.md

 # If ElevenClock is not updating, install 2.6 or greater manually and enable "Alternative update server" under Experimental Features in the settings window

+### Announcement: This week's update is going to be delayed, since i didn't have time to finish it with the planned features.
+It will come anytime soon

 # ElevenClock

 ![Downloads Badge](https://img.shields.io/github/downloads/martinet101/ElevenClock/total.svg?style=for-the-badge)